ZJUVAI/Newclid/docs/manual/adding_problems.rst

 This translation may involve changing the order of terms presented, or even reversing a construction altogether.

-Still, some problems may not be written into the GeoSolver for being overdetermined, or may demand the offering of extra information to the solver, such as extra points, with respect to its original statement.
+Still, some problems may not be written into the Newclid for being overdetermined, or may demand the offering of extra information to the solver, such as extra points, with respect to its original statement.

 To evaluate if such modifications preserve the nature of the original problem is a matter of considering which facts/predicates are offered to the solver as hypothesis and exercising judgement.
-Sometimes there is no clear-cut way to decide if a problem was modified or simply translated into the GeoSolver.
+Sometimes there is no clear-cut way to decide if a problem was modified or simply translated into Newclid.

 When giving a problem to the solver, the problem, definitions to be used, and set of rules to be assumed in the derivation can be given in dedicated .txt files